mlowery/executable-image/README.md

 ## Contents of This Project

 In this project there is a helper script called `img-exec`.
 It is meant to capture commonly-needed arguments to `docker` when running images as executables.
-You can call into it, as will be demonstrated below, or just copy-and-modify it to meet your needs
+You can call into it, as will be demonstrated below, or just copy-and-modify it to meet your needs.

 In the `example` directory, there is a script called `myexec` that calls into `img-exec`.
 There is also a `hello.txt` file that is a sample input to `myexec`.